darkside3211/Hourly-Salary-Computation-for-Employee/README.md

 This is a simple C# program that calculates the salary of an employee based on their hourly rate and the number of hours worked.

+This repo also serves as a practice repo for change, commits, and the likes.

 ## License

 This project is licensed under the [MIT License](LICENSE).